GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 * ……

 ### 6.5 Database (Required)
-Based on the provided schema for the task management application, here’s a comprehensive set of requirements that outline the functionality, constraints, and acceptance criteria for each table and its attributes.
+The database for this task management app will store and manage data related to users, tasks, sessions, goals, and tags, supporting efficient organization and retrieval of each entity.
+Each table is designed with primary keys and relationships to ensure consistency, enforce data integrity, and accommodate user-specific and goal-tracking functionality.

-### Requirements for Task Management Database Schema
+**6.5.1 Requirements for Task Management Database Schema**

 ---